letsencrypt/acme-spec/draft-barnes-acme.md

 ACME uses a simple JSON-based structure for encoding signatures, based on the JSON Web Signature structure.
 An ACME signature is a JSON object, with the following fields:

 alg (required, string):
-: A token indicating the cryptographic algorithm used to compute the signature {{I-D.ietf-jose-json-web-algorithms}} (MAC algorithms such as "HS*" MUST NOT be used.)
+: A token indicating the cryptographic algorithm used to compute the signature {{I-D.ietf-jose-json-web-algorithms}}.
+(MAC algorithms such as "HS*" MUST NOT be used.)

 sig (required, string):
 : The signature, base64-encoded.